Liz Bonnin on Who Do You Think You Are?: Everything you need to know

 But the story is more complicated than it first appears.
 Records reveal that François Alexandre freed a slave, Marie Joseph, in 1831.
 Four years later, in 1835, he married her and legitimised the six children they’d had together.
 This isn’t a story of exploitation, it seems, but love.

-Going back a generation, François Alexandre’s father, François Alexandre sr, also freed a slave, Pauline Zoé.
-In François Alexandre sr’s will, he acknowledged his children by Pauline Zoé.
-In a final twist, Pauline Zoé, who was of mixed race herself, inherited François Alexandre sr’s estate, including his slaves, and was compensated by the French government following abolition.
+Going back a generation, François Alexandre’s father, also called François, also freed a slave, Pauline Zoé.
+In François Alexandre Senior’s will, he acknowledged his children by Pauline Zoé.
+In a final twist, Pauline Zoé, who was of mixed race herself, inherited François' estate, including his slaves, and was compensated by the French government following abolition.

 She loves the way François Alexandre flouted convention: “I hope some of that character has trickled down through the generations.”